pepperberry/RoboticArm/README.md

 **Connecting the board to the PI:**
-![setup of board connecting the wires from PCA9685 board to the pi](https://cdn-learn.adafruit.com/assets/assets/000/069/564/original/components_raspi_pca9685_i2c_with_servo.jpg?1547757668) here is the setup just connect the wires as shown in the image.
+![setup of board connecting the wires from PCA9685 board to the pi](https://cdn-learn.adafruit.com/assets/assets/000/069/564/original/components_raspi_pca9685_i2c_with_servo.jpg?1547757668) here is the setup just connect the wires as shown in the image, no bread board just connect directly.

 ## Objective 3: Learn How to Code a Simple Robot Arm Program and Download the Adafruit Libraries